Kerry loves to write about gardening, nutrition, sustainability, and entertainment.

-In the United States, most ticks are carried by deer and mice, and the mice are the ones responsible for spreading lyme disease among ticks.
+In the United States, most ticks are carried by deer and mice, and the mice are the ones responsible for spreading Lyme disease among ticks.

 Discouraging deer and mice from coming into your yard will reduce the number of ticks brought into the area.

-One way to discourage deer is to plant deer resistant plants.
+One way to discourage deer is to plant deer-resistant plants.
 Though deer will eat almost anything if they're desperate enough, deer-resistant plants are the last choices on their menu, and the more you have in your garden, the less likely deer will bother to stop by.
-Contact your local extension office to learn which deer resistant plants grow well in your area.
+Contact your local extension office to learn which deer-resistant plants grow well in your area.

 Brush piles provide important shelter for birds and many other beneficial animals, but they can also provide homes for mice.
 Be careful to locate brush piles well away from play areas and other tick-free zones.

 Bird feeders are another garden feature particularly prone to attracting mice.
-Again, locate bird feeders well away from your tick-free zones and be sure to store the food securely in a metal garbage can or other mouse-proof container.
+Again, locate bird feeders well away from your tick-free zones and be sure to store the food securely in a metal garbage can or another mouse-proof container.

 Call in the Cavalry

-If you live in an area where they are allowed, domestic poultry such as chickens and ducks can take a major bite out of your tick population, while also providing healthful, free range meat and eggs for your family.
+If you live in an area where they are allowed, domestic poultry such as chickens and ducks can take a major bite out of your tick population, while also providing healthful, free-range meat and eggs for your family.
 Guinea fowl, though noisier than chickens and ducks and more apt to annoy the neighbors if kept in a typical suburban backyard, are also well known for their voracious appetite for ticks.
 Though they do produce eggs, guinea fowl are best known as a source of gourmet meat that closely resembles pheasant, and for their qualities as "the farmer's watchdog" due to the piercing call they emit when danger is spotted.

 Wild birds are also enthusiastic tick eaters.
 You can attract insect-eating birds by planting "insectary" plants.
 Insectaries are plants such as dill, dutch white clover, and New England aster that attract large numbers of beneficial insects such as butterflies and bees.
 Insect-eating birds will take note of this tasty smorgasbord and stick around to make a dent in populations of less desirable insect visitors as well.